An Act relating to commercial arbitration

 2 In this Act,

-Code means the Commercial Arbitration Code, based on the model law adopted by the United Nations Commission on International Trade Law on June 21, 1985, as set out in Schedule 1; (Code)
+Code means the Commercial Arbitration Code, based on the model law adopted by the United Nations Commission on International Trade Law on June 21, 1985, as set out in the schedule; (Code)

 Crown corporation means a Crown corporation as defined in section 83 of the Financial Administration Act; (société d’État)